Unconventional Non-Fermi Liquid Properties of Two-Channel Anderson Impurities System: Average over Random Distribution of Pr Ions

 \section{Average over Random Distribution of Pr Ions}

-A basic idea is that 4f electrons at Pr sites acquire the wave vector ${\bf p}$ dependence through the average process over the random distribution of Pr ions, which in turn gives rise to two contributions to the scattering process of the conduction electrons, i.e., a single site effect of localized f electrons and the lattice effect due to the wave-number dependent collective quadrupole fluctuations~\cite{Miyake_Watanabe}.
+A basic idea is that 4f electrons at Pr sites acquire the wave vector ${\bf p}$ dependence through the average process over the random distribution of Pr ions, which in turn gives rise to two contributions to the scattering process of the conduction electrons, i.e., a single site effect of localized f-electrons and the lattice effect due to the wave-number dependent collective quadrupole fluctuations~\cite{Miyake_Watanabe}.

 To estimate the effect of scattering due to the random distribution of Pr ions, we have to take an average over their random distribution.
-Before taking the average, the one-particle Green function of f electrons depends on the two positions as $G_{\rm f}({\bf r}_{i}, {\bf r}_{j}; {\rm i}\varepsilon_n)$, where $i\varepsilon_n$ is the fermionic Matsubara frequency, but it becomes a function of the relative coordinate $({\bf r}_{i}-{\bf r}_{j})$ after taking average over the random distribution of Pr ions { so that the Green function acquires the wave vector representation in general.
-This kind of procedure has been established in the case where the conduction electrons are influenced by the random distribution of impurities giving random potential, as discussed, e.g., in the textbook [Ref. \citen{AGD}].
-However, since this acquirement of the diagonal wave vector dependence or the recover of translational symmetry is only due to a general property of the random average.
+Before taking the average, the one-particle Green function of f-electrons depends on the two positions as $G_{\rm f}({\bf r}_{i}, {\bf r}_{j}; {\rm i}\varepsilon_n)$, where $i\varepsilon_n$ is the fermionic Matsubara frequency, but it becomes a function of the relative coordinate $({\bf r}_{i}-{\bf r}_{j})$ after taking the average over the random distribution of Pr ions { so that the Green function acquires the wave vector representation in general.
+This kind of procedure has been established in the case where the conduction electrons are influenced by the random distribution of impurities giving random potential, as discussed, e.g., in the textbook \citen{AGD}.
+However, this acquirement of the diagonal wave vector dependence or the recovery of translational symmetry is only due to a general property of the random average.
+Namely, this is {\it not} an approximation, but is based on the principle or "{\it Ansatz}" of physical statistics.
+In this sense, it is virtually rigorous.
+In fact, the uniformity of the distribution of Pr impurities was confirmed experimentally with good accuracy at least in the case of Y$_{1-x}$Pr$_x$Ir$_2$Zn$_{20}$ \citen{Yamane,Comment_Onimaru}.
 Therefore, }by taking this average, the wave vector dependent Green function becomes well defined as {

 { where $\langle\langle\cdots\rangle\rangle$ denotes the average over the random distribution of Pr ions. { By the inverse Fourier transformation, we can introduce the real space {{\it image}} behind the expression [Eq. (\ref{eq. gf})] as shown in Fig. \ref{Fig:Replica}(b) in which Pr ions are distributed regularly in a certain plane, e.g. $xy$ plane, on a {\it virtual} lattice assumed to be simple cubic for simplicity.
 However, there exists no direct (or one-to-one) correspondence between positions of lattice points of the original and {\it virtual} lattice because the origin of the {\it virtual} lattice cannot be fixed by the inverse Fourier transformation that specifies only the dependence on the relative coordinate $({\bf r}_i-{\bf r}_j)$.
 This is consistent with the fact that the average number of Pr ions at the original lattice point becomes uniform after the average over the random distributions of Pr ions. }